Sue Frontier Communications in Small Claims Court

 When you sign a contract with Frontier Communications, it says that you cannot sue them anywhere except in the small claims court.
 Although this might seem daunting, suing Frontier Communications doesn’t have to be a hassle with the help of DoNotPay, the world’s first robot lawyer.

 Filing a small claims court with DoNotPay is easy: all you need to do is give necessary information about what type of claim you wish to file, basic information about the case, and DoNotPay will then take the lead and fill out all the necessary forms for you and provide you with legal arguments needed in court.
-All you need is to download the app on iOS or go through the website to begin your small claims journey.
+All you need is to go to the website to begin your small claims journey.
 Have an Android?
 Sign up here to get early access.

 DoNotPay aims to help you navigate through complex bureaucracy and access your basic rights.
 We all know we have rights; it’s just hard to get through to them.